DevonMorris/dotfiles/README.md

 ![setup](assets/setup.png)

 ## Set Up Script
-The following command will install the dotfiles and create a backup of any conflicting files as needed.
-Additionally it installs a bare git repo in the `~/.dots` directory.
-Use the `dots` script to manage the dotfiles in this repo.
+The following command will install the dotfiles into the `~/.dots` and symlink into the home directory using `stow`.
+Note: this will adopt any files you currently have configured e.g. `.vimrc` instead of overwriting them.
+To get my copies, you can go into `~/.dots` and check out my versions or commit your versions.
 ```bash
 curl -s https://raw.githubusercontent.com/DevonMorris/dotfiles/master/scripts/init_dotfiles.sh | bash
 ```